leontkh/DSAID/README.md

 Then to connect into Postgres from the postgres_db container, please use
 >psql -d postgres_db -U postgres_user

-Here you can run the SQL statements in the next section after filling the tables with data.
+You can then run the SQL statements in the next section after filling the tables with data.

 ### _SQL statements_

 SQL statements for the query task given:

-1:
+1: SQL statement to query for the list of customers and their spending
 >SELECT
      result.customer_name, result.customer_id, SUM(c2.price)
 FROM(